-The Standard and Poor’s 500 (more commonly known as the S&P 500) is a stock market index that tracks the performance of 500 large companies listed on U.S. based stock exchanges.
-The S&P 500 is by far one of the most commonly recognized and followed indexes.
+The Standard and Poor’s 500 (more commonly known as the S&P 500) is a stock market index.
+It tracks the performance of 500 large companies listed on U.S. based stock exchanges.
+It is by far one of the most commonly recognized and followed indexes.

 What Companies are Included?

-The S&P 500 includes companies across 11 sectors to offer a picture of the health of the U.S. stock market and the broader economy.
+Companies from 11 sectors depict the U.S. stock market and broader economy’s health.
 To be eligible to be included in the S&P 500, companies must meet the following criteria:

 - Have a market capitalization of at least $8.2 billion